 Spondylolisthesis is a condition in w hich one of your spinal bones (vertebrae) slides forward over the bone below it.
 It is most common in the lumbar spine (lower back) but can also occur in the cervical spine (neck).

 At the OHSU Spine Center in Portland, Oregon we manage spondylolisthesis with conservative (non-surgical) treatments such as physical therapy and anti-inflammatory medications before considering surgery.
-Unfortunately, spondylolisthesis can get worse over time.
+Unfortunately, spondylolisthesis can worsen over time.
 To avoid permanent damage, it is important to accurately diagnose and treat spondylolisthesis as quickly as possible.

 To provide the most effective care, your doctor uses our comprehensive health questionnaire to track your progress during and after treatment.
 This is especially important because spondylolisthesis tends to get worse over time.
 Your answers to the questions help your doctor determine if the spondylolisthesis treatment is working effectively or you need further treatment or surgery.